Aegis Education Alliance Alabama

 At Aegis Education Alliance Alabama, we represent the true intent of the Alabama Law

-This is the law all non-public school programs fall under.
+This is the law all non-public school education programs fall under.

 This is the law that we will work diligently to defend.